krzysu/mashaclimbing/src/posts/2017-10-pelcznica/pelcznica.md

 published: true
 tags: ['travel','outdoor']
 image: './thumbnail.jpg'
+seo: 'Watch a video about outdoor rock climbing in Pelcznica.
+It is a very small crag in south-western Poland, close to a town Świebodzice.
+Great place to climb for a day or to work on a longer project.'
 ---

 Autumn...
 I enjoy so much the beauty of nature this time of the year - falling leaves, golden forests and last warm days.
 But days are getting shorter and colder and it also means the end of outdoor climbing season.